seismographix/mastodon-mentions-bot/README.md

 mentions.
 The bot is designed to run as a daemon process, which can be started, stopped and checked for its status.

-The bot uses the Mastodon API library to access the Mastodon API.
-Problems are reported to administrator of the bot via the Apprise library.
+The bot uses the Mastodon API library to access Mastodon.
+Problems are reported to the administrator of the bot via the Apprise library.
 The Apprise library supports several notification services like Email, Mastodon, Telegram, Signal, etc.
 See all supported services here: https://github.com/caronc/apprise#supported-notifications